krissantodev/obstacle-avoiding-robot/README.md

 - 2x 18650 Batteries(interchangeable with LiPo batteries or a far more powerful battery if you know what you're doing)
 - 2 Battery holder

-### **Note: The Servo.h library disables pin 9 and 10 for PWM uses.
+**Note: The Servo.h library disables pin 9 and 10 for PWM uses.
 Configure the pins however you want but mind these restrictions.***

 The pin configurations in the code are interchangeable on
 - Supersonic  = line 3 & 4
 - DC motor = line 6-12
 - Servo = line 53

+## KiCad Schematic Notes
+The schematic was designed in KiCad using a custom HC-SR04 footprint/symbol.
+If you're opening the `.kicad_sch`file and get missing library errors, you can:
+1. Download the library from [here](https://easyeda.com/component/f187369ca0be419ab766c123244e74c4)